hemeac/kiwiTechTree/README.md

 * Renamed the command pods to reflect the relative node in which they appear.
 * Cockpit heat resistance has been reduced until High-Altitude Flight.
 * Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
+* Fuel Tanks and the Mk1-3 Spaceplane Systems have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.